Search for shipping off Scottish and east coasts.

 Main Activity:

-At around 1400 hours, twelve Spitfires of No. 64 Squadron on patrol over Beachy Head were bounced by Bf 109s of 3./JG 2.
-One Spitfire was shot down.
+At approximately 1400 hours, twelve Spitfires from No. 64 Squadron, patrolling over Beachy Head, were ambushed by Messerschmitt Bf 109s from 3./JG 2.
+In the surprise attack, one Spitfire was shot down.

-At 1530 hours, six Hurricanes of No. 145 Squadron encountered and attacked a lone He 111 of Stab/KG 27.
-It was claimed as damaged but failed to return.
+Later, at 1530 hours, six Hurricanes from No. 145 Squadron intercepted a lone Heinkel He 111 from Stab/KG 27.
+The bomber was heavily damaged in the attack and failed to return to its base.

-At 1600 hours, a small formation of He 111 bombers from III/KG 26, based in Stavanger, Norway, bombed the Imperial Chemical Industries factory at Ardeer, Ayrshire.
-One of the bombers was intercepted and shot down by Spitfires of No. 603 Squadron 25 miles east of Fraserburgh.
-Two survivors were seen to take to a rubber raft.
-One of the Spitfires was damaged by return fire but was able to return to base.
+By 1600 hours, a small group of He 111 bombers from III/KG 26, operating out of Stavanger, Norway, targeted the Imperial Chemical Industries factory at Ardeer, Ayrshire.
+During their mission, one of the bombers was intercepted and brought down by Spitfires from No. 603 Squadron, 25 miles east of Fraserburgh.
+Two of the bomber’s crew were seen deploying a rubber raft after the crash.
+One of the Spitfires sustained damage from return fire but managed to return safely to base.

 German Losses